Things to Do in San Jose, Costa Rica

 -Be prepared for a bit of traffic.
-When we were leaving San Jose we got an Uber to the bus station which was only a couple kilometers away but the ride took about 30 minutes.
+When we were leaving San Jose we got an Uber to the bus station which was only a couple of kilometres away but the ride took about 30 minutes.
 Just give yourself enough time to get anywhere for the chance that traffic could cause a bit of a delay.

-Where to Go Next
+Where to go next

 - Monteverde – completely the opposite of Puerto Viejo as this place is a cloud forest inland!
 Daniel and I really enjoyed exploring Monteverde, especially in the wet season.